Developmental Problems: Testing

-The American Academy of Pediatrics recommends developmental testing for children at ages 9-, 18-, and 30-months, with specific checks for autism at ages 18 months and 24 months.
+The American Academy of Pediatrics recommends developmental testing for children at ages 9-, 18-, and 30-months.footnote 1 Specific checks for autism spectrum disorder (ASD) are done at ages 18 months and 24 months.
 The doctor will use developmental tests (questionnaires) and then review your child's results.
-He or she will compare your child's abilities with the normal milestones of children of the same age.
+The doctor will compare your child's abilities with the normal milestones of children of the same age.

 - No babbling, pointing, or other gestures by 12 months.

 - Saying no single words by 16 months.

 - Saying no two-word spontaneous phrases by 24 months, except for repeated phrases (echolalia).

 - Any loss of language or social skills at any age.

 If there are no clear signs of problems from the screening tests, most children don't need more evaluation until the next well-child visit.

 Children who have a sibling who has ASD need to be screened more often.
 Along with the normal check-ups at each well-child visit, these children need to be screened for language delays, poor social skills, and other problems that could be a sign of ASD.
 Some children may need to see a developmental pediatrician after the screening is done.